saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 * secondary selection -> when leaving secondary on left or right, should probably deselect the primary area
 * closeHint should appear below selected area, not above.
-* text doesn't actually fade in and out (barely noticeable).
+* text doesn't actually fade in and out (barely noticeable), waiting for [BAR:#2877](https://github.com/beyond-all-reason/Beyond-All-Reason/pull/3877).
 * can't set mouse cursor in all situations, for example mex build cursor always seems to be there.
-* there is no good layer to pick, 2 is the one with mapmarker effects, 1 is the one with build menu. ideally we want to be under other menu items but above map stuff.

 ### Augmented mapmark limitations